 Lower Left: Roman Hypocaust at Lincoln, uncovered in the year 1740 near the west side of the Cathedral Church 13 feet under the ground.

-A. The entrance or place where the fornacator [bath-heather] stood to manage the fire, ‘tis built of stone.
+A. Entrance, built of stone, where the fornacator [bath-heather] stood to manage the fire.

 B. The fornax [furnace], built of brick, and arched over with the same, all impaired with fire.

-C. The alveus [hollow floor], 21 feet 4 inches long, 8 feet 4 inches wide, and 2 feet 4 inches high, supported by 4 rows of columns.
+C. The alveus [hollow floor], 21 feet 4 inches long, 8 feet 4 inches wide, and 2 feet 4 inches high, supported by 4 rows of columns made of brick.